Windows 11 Update Error: Why it Fails & How to Fix it

 Will a clean boot delete my files?

-No, stopping unnecessary services and processes will not remove your personal files.
-Clean booting does not access, modify or delete any personal data from your computer.
+No, stopping unnecessary services and processes will not remove your files.
+Clean booting does not access, modify or delete personal data from your computer.

 A clean boot is a troubleshooting technique that starts Windows with the minimum drivers and startup programs so that you can determine whether a background program is interfering with your game or program.

-It helps eliminate software conflicts (for example, you might encounter a problem when you install a program or an update).
+It helps eliminate software conflicts (for example, you might encounter a problem installing a program or an update).

 However, as a precaution, you will need to make a backup of your files.
 To do this, you can use a software program that will allow you to back up your entire system.

-You can also delete backup cache files to free up more disk space if you are still facing the Windows Update error.
+You can also delete backup cache files to free up more disk space if you still face the Windows Update error.

 If you were experiencing this error, we hope one of our solutions was able to come to your rescue.
 Feel free to share any additional tips you may have in the comments section below.